walker87/walker87.github.io/README.md

 ## Professional Summary

-Technical Author with over five years experience working in software, hardware, manufacturing and clinical environments.
+Technical Author with over five years experience working in software, hardware, manufacturing and clinical backgrounds.
 Currently works for a mobile technology company in an agile environment.
 Collaborates with Subject Matter Experts and creates/updates existing documentation including installation and upgrade guides, user guides, release notes, SDKs, APIs, online help and sends out customer correspondence related to new features, bug fixes and workshops.

 ## Professional Qualifications and Education